-In this tutorial we will show you how to install MariaDB on Debian 10.
-For those of you who didn’t know, MariaDB is a multi-thread, open-source relational database management system, a perfect replacement of MySQL database system.
-MariaDB maintained and developed by the MariaDB Foundation, including some of the MySQL developers.
+In this tutorial, we will show you how to install MariaDB on Debian 10.
+For those of you who didn’t know, MariaDB is a multi-thread, open-source relational database management system, a perfect replacement for the MySQL database system.
+MariaDB was maintained and developed by the MariaDB Foundation, including some of the MySQL developers.

 Install MariaDB on Debian 10

-Once the repositories package list updated in your system, you can start the MariaDB installation using below command:
+Once the repositories package list is updated in your system, you can start the MariaDB installation using the below command:

 After complete, you can verify MariaDB is installed by running the below command: